geeksblabla/geeksblabla.community/articles/blablconf-content-selection/index.md

 ## 🇲🇦 What is BlablaConf?

 For those who don't know, BlablaConf is our annual Geeksblabla community conference entirely in Moroccan Darija.
-It's a 5+1 days conference with speakers from various backgrounds and levels of expertise share their knowledge and experience with the community.
-Mostly online with few in-person events around Morocco.
+It's a 5+1 days conference where speakers from various backgrounds and levels of expertise share their knowledge and experience with the community.
+Mostly online with few in-person days around Morocco.

 ## 📝 Call for papers